Colorado Felony Crimes by Class and Sentences

 Find a Lawyer

 If you're charged with a felony offense in Colorado, contact a criminal defense attorney right away.
 A conviction becomes part of your permanent criminal record.
 If you're convicted later of another crime, the court can consider your prior conviction and impose a harsher sentence in the new case.
-Even if you don't go to prison, a conviction can hurt you when you are applying for a job, housing, loan, or professional license.
+Even if you don't go to prison, a conviction can hurt you when you apply for a job, housing, loan, or professional license.

 (Colo.
 Rev. Stat. §§ 17-2-201, 17-22.5-403, 18-1.3-21, 19-1.3-401, 18-1.3-401.5, 18-1.3-402, 18-1.3-403 (2021).)